Deltkastel/gemOCR/README.md

 - ~~Convert and merge the JSON files to plain text and add a {\an8} tag to the upper dialogues.~~ [Not yet]
 - ~~Crate an .ass subtitle fle based on the content and the timings in the filenames~~.
 [Not yet]

+Scanning for subs and manually deleting unwanted screenshots take a couple of minutes.
+The actual OCR process takes only 12 seconds per batch, which is usually less than 1 minute per episode.

 ## Requirements
 - Windows 10/11 or Linux
 - Python